Independent Field Experience

 Gain experience tailored to your own career path by working with a collegiate, private, commercial or non-profit organization.
-The independent or self-initiated field experience is an agreement between the student and a sport, recreation or leisure focused organization of the student’s choice.
+The independent or self-initiated field experience is an agreement between the student and an approved sport, recreation or leisure focused organization of the student’s choice.

 Earn one to nine credits during each field experience engagement.
 The number of semester hour credits are based on the number of field hours spent with the organization.
 1 semester hour = 45 field hours.

 Schedule: Field experience credits must be earned during the term in which they are registered.
 For example, if registering for summer semester credit, the hours worked must be worked primarily May – August.

 Meeting: The student must meet with the Anna Jensen, Director of the Office of Field Experience, prior to registration, This is to ensure the organization and anticipated experience meet all necessary requirements for credit.
 Plans for field experience sometimes take several semesters so don't put this off.